gavinmdouglas/parallel_joblog_summary/README.md

 You should see:
 ```
-successful_jobs_unique 10
-failed_jobs_unique 0
-jobs_not_run 0
-successful_jobs_redundant 0
-failed_jobs_repeated 0
-successful_jobs_after_fail 0
-failed_jobs_after_success 0
+Successful (and present once in joblog)	10
+Failed (and present once in joblog)	0
+Not run (i.e., not present in joblog)	0
 ```

-In this case all jobs were run, and no jobs failed (note that the rows 4-7 correspond capture cases where a job is in the joblog file multiple times, which can happen if GNU parallel is instructed to re-run failed jobs, for instance).
+In this case all jobs were run, and no jobs failed.
+Note that additional information can also be output in rare cases where they are wonky lines in the joblog file (especially when commands are present twice).

 **But what about if there _are_ failed jobs?** We can create this scenario by simply adding another command to gzip a file that doesn't exist.